lucaschirruINAF/SRT-Documentation/antenna.rst

 For the simultaneous LP configuration, all combinations of the above configurations are allowed.

-Additional, so-called *Maccaferri* filters (128 MHz, 256 MHz and 460 MHz) are available at L-band at the level of the backends (DFB, ROACH1 and SARDARA).
+Additional filters (128 MHz, 256 MHz and 460 MHz) are available at L-band at the level of the backends (DFB, ROACH1 and SARDARA).
 The recommended filter for pulsar observations at L-band is the *WIDE* filter (460 MHz of bandwidth).

 Backends